488 Madison Avenue: Later use

 The Look Building was purchased by the Metropolitan Life Insurance Company in April 1953 and leased back to Uris that August.
 In 1963, Cowles Magazines expanded its space in the building by 78000 ft2.
 Prior to the expansion, Cowles was already 488 Madison Avenue's largest tenant, with 125000 ft2.
 At one point, the company had six stories in the building.
 Look magazine ultimately went defunct in October 1971.
 The leasehold for the building, excluding the land, was conveyed by Charles Benenson to John D. MacArthur in November 1973, although ownership of the land was not affected.
 Around that time, ownership passed to a joint venture between John D. and Catherine T. MacArthur Foundation and The Feil Organization.
 By the late 20th century, the Institutional Investor magazine and Abbeville Press had also become tenants of 488 Madison Avenue.

 Despite Look magazine's closure, 488 Madison Avenue continued to be referred to as the Look Building.
 The south side of the penthouse contained letters that spelled "Look Building" until at least 1980.
 Horowitz Immerman Architects renovated the base in the late 1980s, replacing the original facade with a more modern design of steel and black glass.
 During the mid-1990s, Feil hired Hardy Holzman Pfeiffer Associates to renovate the building.
 The owners decided to restore the facade instead of rebuilding it because a facade restoration was cheaper, rather than because of aesthetic considerations.
 During this restoration, the steel windows were replaced with aluminum-framed panes, the brick was cleaned and partially replaced, and the slate windowsills were replaced.
 In addition, Fox & Fowle renovated the interior.
 Following the end of the restoration, in late 1998, the Municipal Art Society hosted an exhibit on the building's restoration.

 The building was listed on the National Register of Historic Places on February 24, 2005, and the New York City Landmarks Preservation Commission designated the building as a city landmark on July 27, 2010.
 The Feil Organization announced a renovation of the lobby in 2012 to designs by Goldstein, Hill & West Architects.
 The work was completed early the following year.
 By the mid-2010s, the building's tenants included law firms and advertising agencies.
 In addition, the Feil Organization leased space to some online menswear shops in 2018.
+The building's tenants in the early 2020s included clothing stores Bonobos, Indochino, and Untuckit, as well as the Municipal Art Society and Shawmut Design and Construction.
+The Roman Catholic Archdiocese of New York is scheduled to relocate its main offices into the building in 2025.